haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/b2b/SharedCatalog.md

 ## Extensibility

 Shared catalogs are using message queues to save prices.
-For more information about queues, see [Message Queues]({{ page.baseurl }}/extension-dev-guide/message-queues.html).
+For more information about queues, see [消息队列]({{ page.baseurl }}/extension-dev-guide/message-queues.html).

 Extension developers can interact with the Magento_SharedCatalog模块.
 For more information about the Magento extension mechanism, see [Magento plug-ins]({{ page.baseurl }}/extension-dev-guide/plugins.html).